AI CODE REVIEW

 Shift-left security integration enables early issue identification and resolution in development process

-No customer data used for training, with models trained exclusively on permissively licensed open-source projects
+No user data used for training, with models trained exclusively on permissively licensed open-source projects

 Cons: